 The faculty of our diverse programs – ranked among the very top in their respective fields – is training tomorrow’s leaders in solving our environmental challenges.
 But to continue this tradition of excellence, we must recruit and retain the sharpest and most visionary minds.

 Your gift to this fund assists ESPM students by providing support for stipends, fees and tuition for living and educational expenses, and conducting research towards their degree.
+Learn more about the research of our amazing students—and how your support can make an impact for them—in the video below.

 The Berkeley Fund for Natural Resources

-Your gift to this fund supports a variety of initatives in the College of Natural Resources, including: the Sponsored Projects for Undergraduate Research (SPUR) program, freshman seminar fieldtrips, furnishings for the Student Resource Center, and faculty recruitment and retention.
+Your gift to this fund supports a variety of initatives in the Rausser College of Natural Resources, including: the Sponsored Projects for Undergraduate Research (SPUR) program, freshman seminar fieldtrips, furnishings for the Student Resource Center, and faculty recruitment and retention.

 Become a partner